 The Acute Pain Service (APS) is an integral part of the RAAPM Section.
 Unlike pain services at many other institutions, coverage of a Chronic Pain Clinic is not one of the responsibilities of this service.
 Instead, our APS is fully integrated into the process of perioperative patient care.
 The APS is committed to providing 24/7 care to patients with acute pain.
 Each day, a second RAAPM Faculty member, 1-2 Residents, and 0-1 Fellows, integrate postoperative and ambulatory care plans with the regional anesthetics initiated in the RAAPM area.
 Faculty, Fellows and Residents provide call from home.
 The RAAPM Fellow call commitment is always specific to the APS, always faculty supervised, and is approximately 1:8.

-Each of our two Fellowship positions is designed to extend over one academic year.
+Each of our Fellowship positions is designed to extend over one academic year.
 A strong didactic program enhances the RAAPM Fellowship education.
 Available didactics include Departmental Grand Rounds, Regional Anesthesia Subspecialty Conference, Morbidity & Mortality Conference and Oral Board Practice Sessions.
-Our Section supports a Visiting Clinical Preceptorship to our facility, CME RAAPM workshops, and fresh cadaver dissections on a regular basis.
+Our Section supports a Visiting Clinical Preceptorship to our facility, and fresh cadaver dissections.
 Fellows are expected to participate and prepare presentations with faculty guidance.
 Each Fellow is also expected to participate in and present a research project with faculty mentorship, to be completed by the end of the academic year.

 Finally, an important element of the WFU Fellowship is the opportunity to maintain and enhance skills as a consultant anesthesiologist in a tertiary care facility.
 One day a week, the RAAPM Fellow functions at the level of Faculty— supervising residents and SRNA’s or medically directing CRNA’s for general OR cases.
 This responsibility is built into the WFU anesthesiology Fellowships in other subspecialty fields as well.
 This feature of the Fellowship means that a Fellow’s application must be of sufficient quality to support these activities in addition to those of his or her Fellowship training, and that the applicant currently holds, or is eligible for an unrestricted North Carolina Medical License.